HamzaSamiHussein/HTML/README.md

-# webDesignForEverybody
+# Web Desgin For Evernbody explanaiton
-Web Design For Everybody explanation
+This site is to explain the content of Web Design For EVerybody Coursera course.
+You can find the course [here](https://duckduckgo.com).